Return-to-Campus Process for Faculty

 - Contact your health provider if you receive a “NOT CLEARED” status, and please continue to avoid campus.

-- Once subscribed to the daily notice, you are only required to fill it out on days you are coming to campus.
+- Once subscribed to the Daily Health Screening, you are only required to fill it out on days you are scheduled to come to campus.

-- The “CLEARED” email message from your Daily Health Screening will in effect act as your Chapman access badge, i.e., you may be required to show the message (either in email format or a printed copy of that day’s “cleared” message) by your professor, supervisor, Public Safety Officer, or as part of gaining access to certain service areas.
+- The “CLEARED” email message from your Daily Health Screening is your Chapman access badge, i.e., you may be required to show the message (either in email format or a printed copy of that day’s “cleared” message) to a Public Safety Officer, or as part of gaining access to certain service areas.

 - The weekly COVID-19 testing provides access for the following week so you must plan ahead.
 Example: Taking a test on Tuesday, January 26, automatically puts you into the tracking system the following Sunday night, January 31, for Monday morning, February 1, access.